QuantEcon/lecture-python-advanced/source/rst/amss.rst

 model with state-contingent debt.

-The figure below plots optimal tax policies for both the economy with state contingent debt (circles) and the economy with only a risk-free bond (triangles).
+The figure below plots optimal tax policies for both the economy with state-contingent debt (circles) and the economy with only a risk-free bond (triangles).